People

 Broadly, I study queen bumble bee overwintering physiology.
 I am currently exploring how where a queen bumble bee overwinters influences her survival and energy usage while overwintering, and/or her fitness post-winter.
 Through a combination of field work, lab work, and empirical modeling approaches, I aim to predict if the changing climate may impact bumble bee abundance and spatial distribution now and in the future.

-SABRINA WHITE, MASTERS STUDENT IN ZOOLOGY & PHYSIOLOGY
+SABRINA WHITE, DOCTORAL STUDENT IN ZOOLOGY & PHYSIOLOGY

 I received my BS in Entomology and Nematology from the University of Florida in 2014, where I studied insect pest resistance to radiation under modified atmospheric conditions.
 Afterwards, I moved out west where I pursued work in the outdoor industry and served as an officer in the U.S. Navy.
 I am broadly interested in insect adaptations to living in extreme environments and I am currently focused on the effects of heat stress on bumble bee worker capabilities and how that in turn impacts a colony’s success.